uros7251/uros7251/README.md

 ### Hi there 👋

-I am a Master student of Data Engineering and Analytics program at [Technical University of Munich](https://www.cit.tum.de/).
-Before that, I was studying Electrical Engineering and Computer Science at the [University of Nis](https://www.elfak.ni.ac.rs/).
-Besides computer systems and software, my interests include Mathematics, Physics and Economics.
+I am a Software Engineer at [Databricks](https://www.databricks.com/).
+Previously, I obtained my Master's degree in Data Engineering and Analytics at the [Technical University of Munich](https://www.cit.tum.de/) and my Bachelor's degree in Electrical Engineering and Computer Science at the [University of Nis](https://www.elfak.ni.ac.rs/).
+In addition to computer systems and software, my interests include Mathematics, Physics and Economics.

 <!--
 **uros7251/uros7251** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.